-- i.
-Prior to commencement of winter maintenance operations, the Team Leader (Network) shall ensure that all equipment for salting roads and snow clearing is in working order and, where appropriate, the ancillary items can be fitted to vehicles without difficulty, e.g. ploughs will be marked with the vehicle number to which they are to be fitted and set up on blocks/stands to facilitate assembly.
-The above procedure should also be applied to vehicles and plant available under contract for winter maintenance. - ii.
-As radios allow contact to be maintained between office and operational staff, the Team Leader (Network) shall ensure that as many vehicles as possible employed on winter maintenance work are equipped with this facility. - iii.
-A summary of Environmental & Public Protection vehicles, plant and equipment available for winter maintenance work is detailed in Appendix B.
+- (i) Prior to commencement of winter maintenance operations, the Team Leader (Network, Projects & Lighting, Roads & Transportation) shall ensure that all equipment for salting road carriageways and snow clearing is in working order and, where appropriate, the ancillary items can be fitted to vehicles without difficulty, e.g. ploughs will be marked with the vehicle number to which they are to be fitted and set up on blocks/stands to facilitate assembly.
+The above procedure is also to be applied to vehicles and plant available under contract for winter maintenance.
+The Service Manager (Grounds & Waste) shall ensure that all equipment for salting road footways/footpaths and snow clearing is in working order. - (ii) As radios allow contact to be maintained between office and operational staff, the Team Leader (Network, Projects & Lighting, Roads & Transportation) shall ensure that as many vehicles as possible employed on winter maintenance work are equipped with this facility. - (iii) A summary of vehicles, plant and equipment available for winter maintenance work is detailed in Appendix B.